 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I moved down to London in July '77 to work night shifts at ITN, meaning I had time to hang out in my local record shops (mainly Honest Jon's in Camden) in between rehearsals with the band I'd formed.
+I moved down to London in July '77 to work night shifts at ITN, meaning I had time to hang out in my local record shops (mainly Honest Jon's in Camden, where I was known as Frank Interview, the name I used in my band The Interrogators) in between band rehearsals.
 I was buying reggae singles and albums under the watchful eye of Honest Jon's employee (and Dread Broadcasting Corporation founder) Dread Lepke, Rita Marley's half brother.

 For a few weeks in 1979 (while ITV was on strike) I worked with Lepke at the Covent Garden branch of Honest Jon's (near Seven Dials) which sold only reggae, if memory serves correctly.
 Lepke used to 'live re-mix' records in the shop using an 'active EQ' unit which could remove frequency bands of your choice from the mix, with the slide of a fader.
 Punters would come in with their unwanted reggae albums and we'd give them a quid each for them, no matter what they were.
 A few of them were dub albums.
 A perk of the job was that we could keep them if we paid the Pound with our own money, and many of these records are still in my collection today - some feature in this blog.